 Peloton recalls 2.2 million bikes because their seat posts may break

-Peloton is recalling 2.2 million bikes because the seat post can break while a person is using the equipment.
+Peloton is recalling 2.2 million of its original bikes because the seat post can break while a person is using the equipment.
 Consumers should "immediately stop using the recalled exercise bikes," according to the recall.

-So far, there have been 35 reports of the seat post breaking and coming apart from the bike during rides, resulting in 13 reports of injuries.
+So far, there have been 35 reports of the seat post breaking and coming apart from the bike during rides, resulting in 13 reports of injuries, according to the Consumer Product Safety Commission.
 They include a fractured wrist, lacerations and bruises from falls from the bike.

+"It appears that Peloton may be learning from its past recalls by being more collaborative with the U.S. Consumer Product Safety Commission and responding faster than it had with previous product safety issues, such as its treadmill recall," said recall specialist Kaitiln Wowak, an associate professor of IT, analytics, and operations at the University of Notre Dame's Mendoza College of Business.

+Still, she added, "Peloton's numerous product safety issues – especially those associated with reports of severe injuries – may have a large negative impact on consumer confidence in their products moving forward."

+Peloton previously recalled 27,000 of the first-generation bikes over pedals that could break and cut riders' legs.
+In 2021, it recalled about 126,000 of its Tread and Tread+ treadmills, after dozens of children were injured on the equipment and one was killed after becoming trapped under the treadmill's rear.

+The recalled bikes retail for roughly $1,400 and are sold online at Onepeloton.com, Amazon.com and through Dick's Sporting Goods stores and website.

-Peloton stock tumbled after the recall was announced, falling 5.5% to $7.12 in early morning trading.
+Peloton stock tumbled after the recall was announced, falling nearly 8% to $6.93 in early morning trading.

 for more features.